maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: "Postdoctoral Researcher, University of Illinois Urbana-Champaign"
+excerpt: "Assistant Professor, Centre of Excellence in Artificial Intelligence, IIT Kharagpur"
 author_profile: true
 redirect_from:
   - /about/